-Peter Frost also supports this in his European hair and eye color; showing at least 60% of people having light hair, and at least 50% with light eyes in the Scandinavian countries.
+Peter Frost also supports this in his study titled European hair and eye color; finding that at least 60% of Scandinavian people have a light head of hair, and at least 50% have light eyes.

 This does not mean that all Scandinavians look like this, but it does mean that this is the common view that most people to this day hold on what it means to “look Scandinavian”, including in the Scandinavian countries.